J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 Stanford Libraries continually evaluates and improves its collections of information resources based on the needs of our researchers, educators, and learners.
 Below are some of the different types of collections you will find in the library, as well as why they might be an important component to your work.

+*Categories courtesy of Eva Dodsworth's 2018 "A Research Guide to Cartographic Resources"*

 ## Atlases: Historic and Thematic

 Lorem markdownum utque stratosque misit gelidos fratribus iterque, in fugias,